S3gmentati0nFault/S3gmentati0nFault.github.io/docs/boruvka/readme.md

 The full pdf for "A generic and highly efficient parallel variant for Boruvka's algorithm" can be found here: <a href="https://ieeexplore.ieee.org/document/7092783">original paper</a>

-The full pdf report for my project can be found here:
+The full pdf report for my project can be found here: <a href="https://github.com/S3gmentati0nFaultUni/GPU-project/releases/download/final-release/report.pdf">final report</a>